godsfavours/JournalJam/README.md

 #### Deploying the Frontend:

-Without closing out of shell running the frontend deployment, open up a new shell.
+Without closing out of shell running the backend deployment, open up a new shell.

 First, navigate to the folder where you cloned the Github repo and ensure that your current-working-directory is within the `Win24-Team37` folder.
 To ensure you're in the right place, make sure that you get something along the lines of the following output when running the `ls` command:
 ```